Knowledge Hub

 The FCA and the UK government introduced the new rules in response to growing concerns about consumer harm.
 Crypto asset promotions, often delivered through social media or influencer marketing, frequently failed to present balanced information about the risks involved.

 At the same time, the traditional path for financial promotions (via FCA-authorised firms) wasn’t a practical fit for many crypto businesses.
-Many firms providing crypto asset exchange or custodian services are registered with the FCA under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs) rather than authorised by the FCA, meaning they had no clear route to promote crypto assets in the UK lawfully.
-Many firms provide such services to UK consumers without either, e.g., international firms established in other countries.
+Many firms providing crypto asset exchange or custodian services are registered with the FCA under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLRs), rather than being authorised by the FCA.
+This means they have no clear route to promote crypto assets in the UK lawfully.
+Many firms provide such services to UK consumers without being established in the UK, such as international firms based in other countries.

 To address this, the government created a bespoke exemption for certain crypto firms, allowing them to promote qualifying crypto assets directly, provided they meet strict standards.
-The aim is to balance enabling innovation in the UK crypto sector and holding firms accountable.
+The aim is to strike a balance between enabling innovation in the UK crypto sector and holding firms accountable.

 What changed in October 2023?